 - Towards the end of the month, prune roses, wisteria, grape vines and fruit trees.

 - Cut back ivy on walls and fences before birds start nesting.
 Brightly colored stems of Salix and Cornus should be cut back to about 6 to 10 inches from ground.
 This will encourage brighter color next spring.

 - Prepare for seed sowing.
 Get seed flats clean and ready.
 Check if there’s enough seed growing medium.

 - Order seeds.
 Once seeds arrive, write labels and clip to each pocket.
 This saves time later when there is so much else to do.

 - If there is not much snow, cut back old leaves on Hellebores.
 New growth and flowers will be emerging.
 Cut back other perennials that were skipped in autumn.

 - Attend to indoor plants.

-- The New York Botanical Garden’s annual orchid show opens on March 2, 2013.
+- The New York Botanical Garden’s annual orchid show opens in March.
 Do reserve your tickets and go!
 It’ll banish winter blues and get you inspired.